 Before going live, you'll need to set up your live event and test your live stream.
-You can set up your event weeks in advance or the same day as your event depending on if you want customers to be able to preregister for the event in advance.
+You can set up your event weeks in advance or the same day as your event, depending on if you want customers to preregister for the event in advance.

 Some Tips Before You Stream

 Your encoding software controls the quality that is sent to us to broadcast.
-So if you're using say Zoom, they don't let you mess around with quality so you're at their mercy in terms of quality.
-A tool like OBS is going to take the raw video and audio and let you decide what quality to send us.
+So if you're using, say Zoom, it doesn't let you mess around with quality, so you're at its mercy in terms of quality.
+A tool like OBS will take the raw video and audio and let you decide what quality to send us.

 Because of this, your computer power is going to be a factor.
 Some older computers may simply not be powerful enough to encode 1080p video to send to us.
 If you're experiencing frequent pauses and you know your upload speed is good enough, this could be the culprit.

 If you've got preregistration enabled, your event will have a countdown timer on your catalog page.
-This timer doesn't control when the live event starts.
-You still need to press Go Live in Uscreen.
-If you're late the countdown timer will just show 0:00:00 until you start it.
+This timer doesn't control when the live event starts—you will need to press the Go Live button on Uscreen.
+If you're late, the countdown timer will just show 0:00:00 until you start it.

-Two monitors is going to help a lot when live streaming.
+If you want to make your live events easier to manage, having two monitors will help a lot when you need to make sure everything works well.
 You can use one monitor for keeping an eye on things while the other one is your stream.

-Navigate to Content > Live Events and click Add New to set up a new live event.
+Navigate to Content, go to Live Events, and click Add New to set up a new live event.

 After starting the stream in your encoder, wait about 20 seconds before pressing Test Player.

-You'll need to ensure you have adequate bandwidth on your network connection to avoid live stream disconnects: 3 Mbps for 480p, 6 Mps for 720p, 10 Mbps for 1080p.
+You'll need to ensure you have adequate bandwidth on your network connection to avoid live stream disconnects: 3 Mbps for 480p, 6 Mbps for 720p, 10 Mbps for 1080p.

 Now once you've tested, stop the RTMP feed from your encoding software and start it again.

-Note: Standard glass-to-glass latency for RTMP ingest is around 20-30 seconds.
-This is the total time it takes from content to travel from the lens of the camera to the viewer's screen.
-While some services may offer reduced latency (such as 5-10 seconds), this comes at a cost to both your livestream and your viewers, as the slightest interruption in the internet connection can cause your livestream to disconnect and weaker internet connections will experience near constant buffering.
+NOTE: Standard glass-to-glass latency for RTMP ingest is around 20-30 seconds.
+This is the total time it takes for content to travel from the camera's lens to the viewer's screen.
+While some services may offer reduced latency (such as 5-10 seconds), this comes at a cost to both your live stream and your viewers—as the slightest interruption in the internet connection can cause your live stream to disconnect and weaker internet connections will experience near-constant buffering.
 For this reason, we keep the latency at around 15-30 seconds.
-Latency time depends on numerous factors, including but not limited to: internet connection strength and proximity to the nearest POP ingest point.
+Latency time depends on numerous factors, including but not limited to internet connection strength and proximity to the nearest POP ingest point.